arnaoutr/website/_join_us/project-manager.md

 <br>
 **In addition to the above, the successful applicant will:** <br>
 •	be proficient basic python/pandas<br>
-•	have a working knowledge of basic machine learning concepts (including neural networks)
+•	have a working knowledge of basic machine learning concepts (including neural networks)<br>
 •	have a working knowledge of biology and human physiology, and/or a desire to learn relevant concepts <br>